TUDA-MUST/ChrisBox/BUILDING_INSTRUCTIONS.md

 On the PCB is an ESP32-S3 microcontroller (ESP32-S3-MINI-1).
 The connection between PC and microcontroller works with a UART-TO-USB bridge (CP2102N).
 This is the same bridge chip as on most ESP32 development boards.
 To enable interaction between a PC and the microcontroller on the ChrisBox PCB, the **Silicon Labs CP210x USB to UART Bridge** driver should be installed on the PC.
 After installing the driver, connect the ChrisBox PCB to the PC via micro USB cable and turn it on with the switch on the side.
 Before turing on one LED should work, after turning on multiple LEDs.
 The PC should detect a device called something like "Silicon Labs CP210x USB to UART Bridge" on a COM port.
-Remeber this COM port!
+Remember this COM port!

 Programming works with the **Arduino IDE**.
 Programming and the setting were tested with Arduino IDE 2.3.6, but other versions should work as well.
 In the Arduino IDE, select the device as in the picture below.
-Seelct the COM port accordingly to the one your PCB is connected to.
+Select the COM port accordingly to the one your PCB is connected to.
-It may be necessary to install the esp32 by espressif systems via board manager.
+It may be necessary to install the esp32 by Espressif Systems via the Boards Manager.

 ![Arduino IDE select device](/data/ChrisBox_Software_1_select_device.png)